nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 <p align="center">
   <img src="DG_Images/includeSeq.png" width="1000" alt="Sequence Diagram of the include command"/>
-  <br/>Figure <>.
-Sequence Diagram using the Exclusion Feature to include content into the schedule
+  <br/>Figure 54.
+Sequence diagram using the exclusion feature to include content into the schedule
 </p>

 <br>

 #### 4.5.4.
 Reschedule Chapter Feature
-(Jane)

 ##### Implementation
 The reschedule chapter feature allows the user to reschedule the due date of any existing chapter.